 Following the investigation of an adverse incident report, NIAIC may determine that it is necessary to publish targeted safety guidance for Northern Ireland and issue a NIA.

 NIAIC also publishes other safety and related guidance in relation to medical devices.
-This can be in the form of device bulletins or other relative formats.
+This can be in the form of Medical Device Safety Information (MDSI) or other relative formats.

 NIAIC places high importance on the open reporting of adverse incidents.
 Part of our work is encouraging a shift to a safety culture in the HSC, where open reporting and balanced analysis are encouraged in principle and by example to achieve continual improvement and learning in patient and staff safety.
 This is in contrast to a blame culture, which can encourage people to cover up errors for fear of retribution and can act against the identification of the true causes of failure due to focusing on individual actions and not taking account of the role of the underlying systems.